Web-Ex-Machina/contao-lightbox/README.md

-Extension "Custom Lightbox" for Contao Open Source CMS
+Lightbox extension for Contao Open Source CMS
 ======================

 The purpose of this extensions is to allow developers and webmasters to create specific lightbox in their web projects.
 In this lightbox, you can put an article, an element, a form or a module (and more in the future) !

 System requirements
 -------------------

- * Contao 3.*
+ * Contao 3.* + Composer
- * Contao 4.* (Manager Edition)
+ * Contao 4.* (Manager Edition recommanded)

 Installation
 ------------

-Clone the extension from Packagist (Contao Manager) or
+Clone the extension from Packagist, with Composer extension for Contao 3 or 4
-Download and paste the folder in system/modules of your Contao Website.

 Documentation
 -------------